 TargetR Stacks can be linked to custom domain names.

-For example, a partner who owns the domain name mycompany.com can create a sub domain signage.mycompany.com and use this for accessing the platform.
+For example, a partner who owns the domain name mycompany.com can create the sub domain, signage.mycompany.com, and use this for accessing the platform.
 The domain name can be used for signing in to the admin interface and (optionally) used by screens to communicate with the TargetR Stacks platform.

 To link a custom domain to the TargetR Stacks platform you must be able to modify the DNS configuration for the domain.